 Tired of cars and traffic lights while out biking?
-Different than pure downhill mountain biking, mountain biking can give you a fantastic workout while getting you out in nature and fresh air.
+Different than pure downhill mountain biking, cross country mountain biking can give you a fantastic workout while getting you out in nature and fresh air.
 Mountain biking requires more attention to technique on turns, sudden uphill and downhills, and good brakes!!
 Research your route in advance and be aware of trail conditions so you are prepared for what the conditions might be!
 There are some great apps out there like MtbProject, Trailforks and Singletracks that offer trail navigation so you don’t get lost.
 You can try out different types of bikes by renting a mountain bike from one of our vetted local shops.

 Ski resorts had a great idea to keep the rust off the chairlifts in the summer.
 At most of the ski resorts, you can ride the chairlift up and take mountain biking trails down the mountain.
 However, most downhill trails are best suited for intermediate to advanced riders, so check with the resort and make sure they have some ‘Green’ trails available if you’re a beginner.